Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball: Abstract

 \section{Abstract}

 In sports, an aging curve depicts the relationship between average performance and age in athletes' careers.
-This paper investigates the aging curves for offensive players in the Major League Baseball.
+This paper investigates the aging curves for offensive players in Major League Baseball.
 We study this problem in a missing data context and account for different types of dropouts of baseball players during their careers.
-In particular, the performance metrics associated with the missing seasons are imputed using a multiple imputation model for multilevel data, and the aging curves are constructed based on the imputed datasets.
-We first perform a simulation study to evaluate the effects of different dropout mechanisms on the estimation of aging curves.
-Our method is then illustrated with analyses of MLB player data from past seasons.
-Results suggest an overestimation of the aging curves constructed without imputing the unobserved seasons, whereas a better estimate is achieved with our approach. \\ \emph{Keywords}: aging curve; baseball; multiple imputation; statistics in sports
+We employ a multiple imputation framework for multilevel data to impute the player performance associated with the missing seasons, and estimate the aging curves based on the imputed datasets.
+We then evaluate the effects of different dropout mechanisms on the aging curves through simulation, before applying our method to analyze MLB player data from past seasons.
+Results suggest an overestimation of the aging curves constructed without considering the unobserved seasons, whereas estimates obtained from multiple imputation address this shortcoming.\\ \strut \\ \emph{Keywords}: aging curve; baseball; multiple imputation; survival bias

 \hypertarget{sec:intro}{